MimFSD/ProdCraft-Product-Management/README.md

 ## BiteX Products

-A modern Next.js application for browsing, creating, editing, and deleting products with a clean, responsive UI.
-Authentication is email-based and the app persists your session locally.
-Product data and categories are fetched from a provided REST API.
+BiteX is a modern Next.js app for managing products—browse, create, edit, and delete—with a clean, responsive interface.
+Authentication is email-based, and your session is saved locally.
+Product data and categories are fetched from a REST API.

 ### Tech stack